 # Why would you do this?

 We added this feature to enable artists to be better able to build a hype cycle for their releases and even do group releases.
-This would also enable you to schedule multiple works to drop at the same time (though the scheduling could only be done once a day).
+This would also enable you to schedule multiple works to drop at the same time.

 # Promoting your work